 The reason we can make this commitment is structural.
 The matched child is on the same product as the paying child.
 Their data is already collected, read by a physician, and recorded.
 The outcomes report is a byproduct of the operating model, not a separate marketing activity.

-Every Balayu subscription activates a full year of matched pediatric care, delivered through NGO partners to children who would otherwise go unseen.
+Every Balayu subscription activates a full year of matched pediatric care, delivered through partners to children who would otherwise go unseen.
 These figures update monthly and feed into the annual Outcomes Report.